imFp/imFp/README.md

 # 🔧 Whats up, I'm Fp!

 ### I'm a developer with years of experience.
-I started in Ninecraft, moved to Roblox, back to Minecraft then JavaScript.
+I started in Minecraft, moved to Roblox, back to Minecraft then JavaScript.
 I've been programming since 2017, started all by myself, learning with the time.

 <img align="left" width="43%" src="https://github-readme-stats.vercel.app/api?username=imFp&show_icons=true&theme=radical" />